programminghistorian/ph-submissions/en/drafts/originals/exploring-archived-web-solrwayback.md

 ---
-title: "Exploring the Archived Web with SolrWayback"
+title: "Search and Explore the Archived Web with SolrWayback"
 slug: exploring-archived-web-solrwayback
 layout: lesson
 collection: lessons